Viqueen Lodge at Sinclair Island

 Creating a Reservation

 So you are ready to go!
-To begin the reservation process please fill out the form linked below.
+To begin the reservation process please fill out the event request in Mazevo, linked below.
 Once submitted the Viking Union Reservations office will follow up with your reservation details.

 Daily Usage Fees

-WWU Organized Student Group - $25 Per Night
+• WWU Recognized Student Group - $25 Per Night

 Contact Us